 - Sleep in an aurora igloo

-- Visit Snowman World (in winter)
+- Visit Snowman World

 - Follow the elves’ favorite trails in the Arctic Circle Hiking Area